-You also should pay close attention to the awarding of grants in the past and look for any common aspects among the previous winners — if possible, try to find copies of past proposals.
+You also should pay close attention to the awarding of grants in the past.
+Look for any common aspects among the previous winners.
+If possible, try to find copies of past proposals.
 Perhaps the organization has a soft spot for applicants that highlight human interest, or maybe it appreciates detailed tables and figures.

 Creating the Proposal

-It’s important to remember that the individuals reviewing your applications (often referred to as grant program officers) are likely fielding many other proposals and may not have the time or intent to read every nook and cranny of your work.
+It’s important to remember that the individuals reviewing your applications (often referred to as grant program officers) are likely fielding many other proposals.
+They may not have the time or intent to read every nook and cranny of your work.

 Make sure your details are specific to the project at hand and thorough enough that the grant program officer could describe your project themselves.
 Consider referencing a proposal template to get an idea of an effective structure.

 This is a great opportunity to review what you have composed so far.
 Anticipate any questions the reader could have, and address them accordingly.
 Try to put yourself in the perspective of an outsider.
 If possible, ask a colleague who is not familiar with the project to review your proposal and encourage them to ask questions or suggest clarification.
 It can be all too easy to miss common pitfalls when you are so close to the subject matter – what is obvious to you may be confusing to a layperson.